Introduction to Thermal Metal Spraying

 Arc

-The air feed to the equipment must be maintained as cleanly as possible to ensure both proper operations and also to avoid potentially flammable substances being fed into the delivery system.
+The air feed to the equipment must be maintained as cleanly as possible to ensure both proper operations and to avoid potentially flammable substances being fed into the delivery system.

 Arc